valdeanda/NetAn/README.md

 a_phylum_consensus_community_network.png
 a_phylum_consensus_directed_network.png
 ```
-Two  files contains the statistical analysis, one real and one generating 1000 random networks with the same number of nodes and edges.
+The files containing  the statistical analysis are the folowing:
 ```
 cat a_phylum_consensus_directed.txt
 ```